mdarif/JavaScript-Boilerplate/README.md

     The above code has defined a component called helper as a sub module of `MODULE` namespace. `MODULE.helper` holds an object that gets returned through `new _subModule()`.
 We can define all the functions that we want for the helper module inside the function `_subModule()`.

-3. The third step would be to define the private values, private functions , priviledged functions etc within the `_subModule` function.
+3. The third step would be to define the private values, private functions , priviledged functions etc. within the `_subModule` function.
 Comments have been provided as to which one is a private function and which is a priviledged one.
-At the end of the function the init function is exposed which inturn returns the object itself.
+At the end of the function the `init()` function is exposed which in turn returns the object itself.
 When the object is returned all the priviledged functions are exposed along with it and are accessible outside.

-4. Next is the `_config.js` file which has all the global parameters that needs to be leveraged across the application.Think of this file/module as a spot to define your global variables that you would have ideally done before.
-It is globally available inside the `MODULE` namespace and we can access the parameters by specifying `MODULE.config.language` to get the value english in any other component.
+4. Next is the `_config.js` file, which has all the global parameters that needs to be leveraged across the application.
+Think of this file/module as a container file to define your global variables, URLS etc. It is globally available inside the `MODULE` namespace and we can access the parameters by specifying `MODULE.config.param` to get its value in any other component.
 Here it has been primarily defined as an object literal as everything needs to be exposed globally.

 5. For creating utility methods to be used across application, you can leverage the `_helper.js` file.
 It works on the same principle as the `_main.js`.
-And the way to access a helper function outside the module would be `MODULE.helper.getCookie` for the `getCookie` function.
+For E.g. the way to access a helper function outside the module would be `MODULE.helper.getCookie` for the `getCookie` function.

 ## Quick start